orijitghosh/VANESSA-DAM/VANESSA-DAM-CRA/Readme.md

 8. Reproducible code report so that you can generate the figures and analysis without the shiny app from RStudio directly.

+9. Minimizing human errors – no need to tinker with raw data to accommodate analysis tools.

+10. Creating metadata files for information about experiment and better reproducibility.

 A short tutorial is provided (*Easy tutorial to start using VANESSA-DAM-CRA.pdf*) which is self explanatory and should help beginners start using the app right away.